Domesticated plants and animals of Austronesia: Dioscorea alata (ube)

-The ube (Dioscorea alata), also known as the greater yam or water yam, is one of the most important staple crop in Austronesian cultures.
+The ube (Dioscorea alata), also known as the greater yam or water yam, is one of the most important staple crops in Austronesian cultures.
 It is the main species cultivated among Dioscorea, largely because of its much larger tubers and its ease of processing.
 Its center of origin is unknown, but archaeological evidence suggests that it was exploited in Island Southeast Asia and New Guinea before the Austronesian expansion.
 Ube is believed to be a true cultigen, only known from its cultivated forms.
 It is a polyploid and is sterile, and thus can not cross bodies of water.
 This restricts its introduction into islands purely by human agency, making them a good indicator of human movement.
 Some authors have proposed an origin in Mainland Southeast Asia without evidence, but it shows the greatest phenotypic variability in the Philippines and New Guinea.

 Based on archaeological evidence of early farming plots and plant remains in the Kuk Swamp site, authors have suggested that it was first domesticated in the highlands of New Guinea from around 10,000 BP and spread into Island Southeast Asia via the Lapita culture at around c.
 4,000 BP, along with D. nummularia and D. bulbifera.
 In turn, D. esculenta is believed to have been introduced by the Lapita culture into New Guinea.
 There is also evidence of an agricultural revolution during this period brought by innovations from contact with Austronesians, including the development of wet cultivation.

 However, much older remains identified as being probably D. alata have also been recovered from the Niah Caves of Borneo (Late Pleistocene, <40,000 BP) and the Ille Cave of Palawan (c.
 11,000 BP), along with remains of the toxic ubi gadong (D. hispida) which requires processing before it can be edible.
 Although it doesn't prove cultivation, it does show that humans already had the knowledge to exploit starchy plants and that D. alata were native to Island Southeast Asia.
 Furthermore, it opens the question on whether D. alata is a true species or cultivated much older than believed.

 Ube remains an important crop in Southeast Asia.
 Particularly in the Philippines where the vividly purple variety is widely used in various traditional and modern desserts.
 It also remains important in Melanesia, where it is also grown for ceremonial purposes tied to the size of the tubers at harvest time.
 Its importance in eastern Polynesia and New Zealand, however, has waned after the introduction of other crops, most notably the sweet potato.